top of page

 If you were injured in a demolition accident that involved Soft Strip Demolition, Demolition by hand, Wrecking Ball, Pusher Arm, Deliberate Collapse, Wire Rope Pulling, Explosion, Implosion, Demolition using Grapples and Shears, High-Reach Excavators, Underwater Demolition, Demolition by Hydraulic Equipment, Cranes,Excavators, Bulldozers, Rotational Hydraulic Shears, Silenced Rock-Breakers or any other demolition method, call us for a FREE consultation 800-410-1111

-Safety at construction sites is sometimes sacrificed for profits.
-Sections 240(1) or 241(6) of the Labor Law are triggered, for example, when an industrial code violation caused the accident, when safety equipment wasn’t readily available, when a worker falls from an unsecured scaffold, ladder or is struck by a heavy object that wasn’t properly secured.
+Sections 240(1) or 241(6) of the Labor Law are activated, for example, when an industrial code violation caused the accident, when safety equipment wasn’t readily available, when a worker falls from an unsecured scaffold, ladder or is struck by a heavy object that wasn’t properly secured.

 Serious injuries and fatalities occur when cranes and worksites are not properly inspected.
 For example, workers are struck by overhead loads, caught within the crane’s swing radius, the load contacts a power line or exceeds the load of the crane’s rated capacity.
-If, for example, a load fell on you because it was not properly secured, Labor Law 240(1) may apply.
-If your accident involved a Bridge Crane, Gantry Crane, Jib Crane, Monorail Crane, Carry Deck Crane, Truck- Mounted Crane or any other type of crane contact us for a FREE consultation 800-410-1111
+If a load fell on you because it was not properly secured, Labor Law 240(1) and 241(6) may apply, including but not limited to accidents involving a Bridge Crane, Gantry Crane, Jib Crane, Monorail Crane, Carry Deck Crane,or Truck- Mounted Crane.

 Motor Vehicle accidents occur, for example, because operators were not properly trained, the vehicle was not maintained, improper modifications were made, safe operating procedures for moving loads were not followed, the vehicle was operated at an excessive rate of speed, or reverse signal alarms were not properly operational.

 OSHA provides that all personal protective equipment should be of safe design and construction, and should be maintained in a clean and reliable fashion.
-Responsible parties are required to train workers how to properly wear the equipment, its limitations, proper care, and maintenance.
+Responsible parties are required to train workers to properly wear and or use equipment, its limitations, proper care, and maintenance.

 Electrical Accidents